-The Statement of Financial Position reports what the University owns (assets), what it owes to others (liabilities) and the remaining interest or equity in the assets (fund balances) at the March 31, 2020 reporting date.
+The Statement of Financial Position reports what the university owns (assets), what it owes to others (liabilities) and the remaining interest or equity in the assets (fund balances) at the March 31, 2021 reporting date.

-University current assets amount to \$33.8 and are comprised of cash, short-term investments, accounts receivable, inventories and prepaid expenses.
-The year-end balance of current assets was \$14.1 lower than the previous year.
-Cash and short-term investments decreased by approximately \$14.5.
-Part of the reduction in cash and short term investments related to funding \$5.5 of the construction cost of the Dauphinee Centre.
+University current assets amount to \$35.6 and are comprised of cash, short-term investments, accounts receivable, inventories and prepaid expenses.
+The year-end balance of current assets was \$1.8 higher than the previous year.
+Cash and short-term investments increased by \$3.3.
+Accounts receivable decreased by \$1.2.
+Inventories decreased by \$0.4.

-In total, long-term prepaid expenses, receivables, and investments increased \$13.2 compared to the prior year with nearly the entire amount attributable to long-term investments.
-The University received \$8.9 in gifts and beguests, which represents an increase of \$5.0 over the previous The long-term year. investments are recorded at fair value and investment income included unrealized losses of \$3.7 from the change in the fair value, due to the impact of the market fluctuations as a result of COVID-19 global pandemic, of the investments in
+long-term prepaid total, expenses, receivables, and investments increased \$16.5 compared to the prior year with nearly the entire amount attributable to long-term investments.
+The university received \$6.2 in gifts and beguests, which represents a decrease of \$2.7 from the previous year.
+The long-term investments are recorded at fair value and the investment income included net unrealized gains of \$11.0 (2020, net losses of \$3.7) from the change in the fair value.
+The investments rebounded strongly in 2021 despite the COVID-19 global pandemic.

-2020.
 The gifts include funds for endowments, program support, and capital projects.

-Capital and intangible assets, with a net book value of \$155.9, are a prominent component of the University's statement of financial position.
-The University's buildings comprise 74% of net capital assets.
+Capital and intangible assets, with a net book value of \$152.1, are a prominent component of the university's statement of financial position.
+The university's buildings comprise 74% of net capital assets.

-Current liabilities of \$27.2 include payables, accruals, students' deposits, deferred revenue and the current portion of long-term debt.
-The year-end balance decreased \$1.2 compared to the prior year.
-The decrease in long-term debt & liabilities \$2.5 was primarily due to normal principal debt repayments.
+Current liabilities of \$24.1 include payables, accruals, students' deposits, deferred revenue and the current portion of long-term debt.
+The year-end balance decreased \$2.4 compared to the prior year, primarily as a result of a change in estimate for deferred revenue.
+The decrease in long-term debt & liabilities of \$1.8 was primarily due to normal principal debt repayments (\$2.8), and partially offset by the fair value of interest rate swaps of \$0.6.
+These swaps do not qualify for hedge accounting.

-The fund balances represent the University's residual interest in its assets after deducting liabilities.
-The fund accounting method of reporting used by Saint Mary's shows the restrictions on the balances. \$72.9 relates to resources that are constrained by endowments and other external restrictions; \$27.6 is internally restricted by the University for projects and reserves; \$108.4 is the net amount invested in buildings and other capital assets.
+The fund balances represent the university's residual interest in its assets after deducting liabilities.
+The fund accounting method of reporting used by Saint Mary's shows the restrictions on the balances. \$89.7 relates to resources that are constrained by endowments and other external restrictions; \$32.3 is internally restricted by the university for projects and reserves; \$106.7 is the net amount invested in buildings and other capital assets.
 The unrestricted General Fund balance represents the accumulated surplus and is \$3.5.

-In total, the fund balances of Saint Mary's University have increased over the past five years from \$174.6 at March 31, 2016 to \$212.4 at March 31, 2020.
+In total, the fund balances of Saint Mary's University have increased over the past five years from \$181.5 as of March 31, 2017, to \$231.7 as of March 31, 2021.